canalplus/rx-player/doc/api/index.md

 :warning: This option will have no effect in _DirectFile_ mode (see [loadVideo options](./loadVideo_options.md#prop-transport)) when either :
-- No audio track API was supported on the current browser
+- No video track API was supported on the current browser
 - The media file tracks are not supported on the browser

 ---